 Are you seeking a highly relevant online global experience in the global health field that enables you to develop professional skills and offers you a thorough cultural immersion in a unique international setting?
 Our Virtual Internships in Global Health enable you to develop and apply your theoretical and practical knowledge in a supervised placement.
-GEI and Des Moines University have developed a Virtual Global Health Internship course that offers undergraduate and graduate students the unique opportunity to engage in GEI’s social impact projects in Mental Health and Maternal & Newborn Health at our African and Asian campus locations in Kenya, Rwanda, South Africa, and Vietnam.
+GEI and Des Moines University have developed a Virtual Global Health Internship course that offers undergraduate and graduate students the unique opportunity to engage in GEI’s social impact projects in Mental Health and Maternal & Newborn Health at our African and Asian campus locations in Rwanda, South Africa, and Vietnam.
 Custom placements have flexible dates with flexible duration (minimum 4 weeks).

 This course enables students to develop and apply their theoretical and practical knowledge in a supervised internship experience.
 Qualified students are placed with a local host organization in one of the following fields: Mental Health or Maternal & Newborn Health.
 Students are matched with host organizations according to their level of study, existing skills and desired fields.
 You will join a multicultural and multidisciplinary team that carries out concrete project and research tasks.
 We will develop a personalized internship plan together with you and provide you with both an experienced preceptor and a local cultural coordinator.
 The internship is further enriched with topical introduction modules that focus on key SDGs and their application in Africa and Asia; interdisciplinary workshops on cultural intelligence, storytelling, and career development; rich local and intercultural activities (including engagement with local student peers); and assignments.
 After successful completion of this course, students will be able to: